the-gamma/thegamma-sample-web/README.md

  - The `pivot` provider takes a service that can evaluate "data aggregation" requests.
    The above uses a [sample implementation](https://github.com/the-gamma/thegamma-services/blob/master/src/pdata/server.fsx).
-   It also takes the columns that the data source has - it then lets you write data aggregations and transformations using `.` as in the example below.
+   The service reports the columns available in the data source, so you do not need to provide those explicitly.
+The provider then lets you write data aggregations and transformations using `.` as in the example below.

-Here, the first (larger) block uses the `pivot` provier and the second one uses the `library` provider (`chart`):
+Here, the first (larger) block uses the `pivot` provider and the second one uses the `library` provider (`chart`):

 ```
 let data = olympics